Elata-Biosciences/elata-vsm-system-4/README.md

 ## Roadmap

-- [ ] Integration of more advanced AI models for analysis pending token launch
+- [ ] Integration of more advanced AI models for analysis
 - [ ] Integration with communities on Reddit, X, Farcaster, and Discord
 - [ ] Addition of more sources and keywords for scraping
 - [ ] Scrapping for more complex scientific and grey literature sources
-- [ ] Assistance in flagging information about new molecules, drugs, research, and devices for deal flow

 ## License